 The classic roundtrip voyage is the full Bergen – Kirkenes – Bergen tour.
 Before the cruise starts, it is possible – and recommended – to do some exploration on your own.
 Fly to Oslo, travel to Bergen by train with the Bergen Line, stay for a night, and spend the next day on the Norway in a Nutshell excursion.
-Your ship departs in the evening.
+Your cruise ship will depart in the evening.
 The scheduled return to Bergen is at 2:30 pm on day 12.
 It may be difficult to arrange your departure by plane on the same day.

 Bergen Line along Langavatnet Photo by David Gubler, via Wikimedia Commons

 The voyage of discovery on the Bergen – Kirkenes – Trondheim route is my usual itinerary.
 It ends after breakfast on day 11.
-You have enough time to fly back home, or take a ride by train on the Dovre Line to Oslo or its airport, and proceed from there.
+You will have enough time to fly back home, or take a ride by train on the Dovre Line to Oslo or its airport, and proceed from there.

 The voyage north, the northbound leg from Bergen to Kirkenes, ends in the morning on day 7.
 Flying back from Kirkenes is possible on the same day.
-However, you will miss Lofoten and Vesterålen islands during day 9, for many one of the absolute highlights of the tour.
+However, you will miss Lofoten and Vesterålen islands during day 9, for many some of the absolute highlights of the tour.